crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 The Gators would rather be in the South, but Kentucky is already there.
 They also make Orlando an all-Florida pod.

+**12. UCLA - South (Sacramento)**

+The only region left for the Bruins.
+They get to stay in California for the first two rounds.

 <a name='latest'></a>
 *Reload for the latest updates*